mlund/xmgr-resurrection/README.md

 (tested with Ubuntu 16.04)

-Enable NetCDF support (off by default):
+Enable NetCDF support (on by default):

     cmake . -DENABLE_NETCDF=on